hexeratops/mycroft-youtube-skill/README.md

-# DEPRECATION NOTICE

-This service is only here for archival purposes.
-Youtube has modified their search page to require JavaScript rendering to view the results.
-While, in theory, I could introduce a headless browser to render the page, I don't want to do that.
-It's too heavy-fisted for my liking.

-The rest of the code (particularly the bash script for playing a youtube video in MPV) should still function.

 # mycroft-youtube
 A skill to play youtube videos.
 It searches youtube for what you say to it, then it plays the first thing it finds in the results.